National MP Todd Muller 'slowly rebuilding' and 'humbled' by support

 "People do have health issues and if they're given the right assistance and support, then they can often overcome them."

 Muller had a troubled time, dealing with situations including MP Hamish Walker sending the private details of Covid-19 cases to the media.
-Walker was sent those details by former party President Michelle Boa.
+Walker was sent those details by former party President Michelle Boag.
 It later emerged Boag had also sent details to Michael Woodhouse.

 It resulted in Walker losing his chance to stand again in the Clutha-Southland electorate, and Boag resigning her party membership completely.

 Collins also spoke about Walker, who has been told not to return to Parliament and is instead spending the time travelling around his large electorate.
-Collins said Walker was working in her electorate at her request, and kept her up to date on what he was doing.
+Collins said Walker was working in the electorate at her request, and kept her up to date on what he was doing.

 She said he was a young man who had lost his political career because of a "very, very serious error."